AAI-Akid/INF2003-Team-49/README.md

 2. After loading our files, head to app.py.
    - Ensure your password is correct (It is the password you set for your database!)
    - Ensure that your port is correct.
 (Same as your MySQLworkbench port!)
-   - PLEASE SAVE THE FILE (cntl+s) so that your password is registered!
+   - PLEASE SAVE THE FILE (ctrl+s) so that your password is registered!

 ![apppy1](mysql_installation/apppy1.png)